BNSC1/android-notes/README.md

 Robolectric: a testing framework for Android that allows developers to write unit tests that run on the JVM instead of on a device or emulator.
 The framework provides a simulated Android environment that allows developers to test their code in a controlled and isolated environment, enabling faster and more efficient testing.

+Espresso: a testing framework for Android that allows writeing automated tests for UI testing.
+Espresso is designed to help developers test the user interface of their applications on real Android devices or emulators.

 # Network

 gRPC: a framework for communication with Protocol Buffer